contentful/contentful.java/README.md

 > * Specifying a `value` for the `@ContentfulField`-annotation , will use the value of the similarly called field id instead of the name of the custom field.
 > * A `locale` can be used to specify a given locale of this entry.
 If no locale is given, the default locale will be used.
 > * `@ContentfulSystemField` is used for CDAEntries attributes (`sys.id`, etc) to be inserted.
 > * If another type is wanted to be transformed, it should have `@ContentfulEntryModel`-annotation specified similarly as in `Cat`.
+> * **Limitation on Unwrapping**: Using Unwrapping does not currently allow direct access to the raw JSON for rich text fields, as the SDK automatically transforms fields into the custom model structure.
+For cases where raw JSON is needed:
+>   * Use the `rawFields` map in `CDAEntry` to directly access the unprocessed JSON of any field, including rich text.
+>   * Alternatively, make a direct HTTP request to the Contentful API to retrieve the full raw JSON response.

 Select